What Commissioners Are Really Looking for — and Why Most Providers Miss It

 🧾 Embedding Evidence Across Your Organisation

-- 🧮 Track training completion and incident reduction trends.
+- Track workforce metrics and improvement trends.

 🧭 Preparing for the New Procurement Landscape

-- ⚙️ Outcome-Based Contracting — payment models tied to measurable service impact.
+- ⚙️ Outcome-Based Contracting

-- 🔒 Cyber Resilience & Data Assurance — now a growing quality question in all digital care environments.
+- 🔒 Cyber Resilience & Data Assurance

 📈 Building a Stronger Tender Culture

-- Embedding governance that informs quality improvement.
+- Embed governance-driven quality improvement.

 🎯 Final Thought